ioannis-vm/2023-11_RID_Realizations-structural_analysis/README.md

 $ dvc pull
 ```

-After making changes, they should be added with DVC and then committed with git.
+(For internal use only)---After making changes, they should be added with DVC and then committed with git.
 ```

 # changes in data/